-During the summer field season of 2014, we conducted seabird population transects, foraging observations, and monitored nests for success in 5 study areas within the North Coast Study Region: Crescent City, Trinidad Head, Cape Mendocino, Kibesillah, and Mendocino Headlands.
-Three observers (two technicians and co-PI Barton) surveyed 5 different transects population transects and 10 foraging observation stations weekly from late April through early August, and monitored accessible seabird nests within these study areas for success on a weekly basis.
-Surveys were almost completely conducted on-protocol and covered the intended matched-pair MLPA/reference site design effectively, although periods of heavy fog during the summer occasionally limited survey extent.
-Crescent City data collection started later in the season than intended due to alteration of the structure of collaborative effort and departure of Crescent Coastal Research from the project.
-All data entry was completed during the reporting period, and precise transect geo-referencing and descriptions were created to ensure repeatability of any future survey efforts.
-Point Blue assisted by providing GIS support, methodological assistance and protocols consistent with other MLPA study regions, and we are currently developing data summaries for reporting to the monitoring enterprise.
-Following the field season of 2014, we coordinated data organization with Point Blue Conservation Science.
-Humboldt State graduate student Shannon Murphy has begun developing her seabird/MLPA-related research for the 2015 field season, and will be focusing on studying nest success and nest-site behavior of seabirds as a monitoring metric for MLPA effects.
-This will include a citizen science component and we have developed citizen reporting forms so as to ensure data quality and speedy reporting.
-Additionally Barton has met with Bureau of Land Management personnel to coordinate citizen science in the Trinidad Area.
-The upcoming 2015 field season will continue efforts developed during the 2014 season.
+During the summer field season of 2015, we repeated shore-based monitoring established in 2014 in coordination with our co-PIs and partners from Point Blue Conservation Science.
+We repeated seabird population transects, foraging observations, and nest monitoring in 5 study areas within the North Coast Study Region: Crescent City, Trinidad Head, Cape Mendocino, Kibesillah, and Mendocino Headlands.
+Three observers (one technician, one graduate student, and co-PI Barton) surveyed 5 different transects population transects and 10 foraging observation stations weekly from late April through early August, and monitored accessible seabird nests within these study areas for success on a weekly basis.
+We included and trained an undergraduate intern in monitoring efforts by partnering with an HSU internship program.
+Surveys were again almost completely conducted on-protocol and covered the intended matched-pair MLPA/reference site design effectively, although periods of heavy fog during the summer occasionally limited survey extent.
+We reduced monitoring efforts in some unproductive areas, and increased efforts in others to create a repeatable baseline for future monitoring.
+Crescent City data collection, at one site, started later in the season than intended due to tribal lands access limitations coordinated with our partners at the Tolowa Dee-ni' Nation.
+All data entry was completed during the reporting period, and precise transect geo-referencing and descriptions were checked and improved to ensure repeatability of any future survey efforts.
+Point Blue assisted by providing GIS support, methodological assistance and protocols consistent with other MLPA study regions, and we are currently developing data summaries for reporting to the Ocean Science Trust.
+Following completion of the 2014 and 2015 field seasons, we are coordinating data organization with Point Blue Conservation Science.
+Humboldt State graduate student Shannon Murphy conducted her thesis research in collaboration seabird/MLPA-related research for the 2015 field season, and will be focusing on studying nest success and nest-site behavior of seabirds as a monitoring metric for MLPA effects.
+This will include a citizen science component, and we have developed citizen reporting forms so as to ensure data quality and speedy reporting.
+Additionally Barton has met with Bureau of Land Management personnel to coordinate citizen science in the Trinidad Area, developed a citizen science protocol for use in 2016, coordinated with remaining shore-based monitoring funds per agreement with the Ocean Science Trust and Sea Grant (see highlights, below).